mohamedkhairy23/PostgreSQL/README.md

 - \conninfo

-## Example for creating a table with table columns in store database:
+## Example for creating a table with table columns in a store database:

 - \c store
 - press enter